Fiona-Nyadero/ScamShield_Africa/README.md

-# 🛡️ ScamShield Africa: An AI-Powered Financial Crime Protector
+# 🛡️ ScamShield Africa
+> An AI-Powered Financial Crime Protector

 ## 📚 Table of Contents
 - [About the Project](#-about-the-project)